-We’re talking about the women who have beautiful and perfect hair, even on an early morning flight.
+We’re talking about those women whose hair always seems to look beautiful and perfect, even on an early morning flight.
 And no, it’s not just about being blessed with great genes.
-These women do that extra bit – the products they use and their hair care routine is what makes their hair look amazing.
+These women do that extra bit – the products they use, their habits and way they care for their mane…it’s all about amazing-looking, glossy locks.
 We share a few simple tweaks and the little things that women with healthy hair do.
-With a few healthy hair tips, you can be a part of the enviable hair club too!
+With a few lifestyle changes, you can be part of the enviable hair club too!

 No matter how expensive it is, cotton absorbs moisture from hair (and your skin), which means dryness, frizz and brittleness.
-Our healthy hair tip would be to switch to satin pillowcases that don’t tangle your strands much, cut down frizz and can prolong a blow-dry or any style.
+Switch to satin pillowcases that don’t tangle your strands much, cut down frizz and can prolong a blow-dry or any style.

 Having a hairdresser you like and who understands you and your hair is definitely important for having great hair.
 Switch boring one-length long hair for layers, texture and bangs that helps give your mane shape and look fuller and healthier.
 A cut that suits your natural texture well helps it dry well without much styling.
-Oh, and get healthy hair with regular trims to get rid of dry, split ends.
+Oh, and regular trims are a must of course to get rid of dry, split ends.

 You’ll be shocked to know that that girl whose mane you’re admiring hasn’t shampooed her hair in about 3 days.
 Stretching a wash for 2-3 days doesn’t make you dirty, but smart for the health of your strands.
 Shampooing every day or too often really does strip your locks of moisture and leaves them dry, rough and frizzy.
 But that shouldn’t stop you from moisturizing your mane.
-You can wet and use conditioner in between those shampoos to get healthy hair.
+You can wet and use conditioner in between those shampoos to make sure your hair is hydrated and soft.
 Why don’t you give it a try?!